Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Discussion

 \subsection{Gravitational Waves from Neutron Star Ocean Tidal Waves}

-Due to the time dependent perturbation to the mass density, tidal pulsations in compact stars should also generate GWs \citep{1977ApJ...216..914T}.
+The time dependent mass density perturbations of tidal pulsations in compact stars should also generate GWs \citep{1977ApJ...216..914T}.
 We now investigate the GWs produced by neutron star ocean tidal waves.
-The GW metric $h_{ij}^{TT}$ can be written as a multipole expansion \citep{1977ApJ...216..914T}
+The GW metric $h_{ij}^{TT}$ (not to be confused with the ocean depth $h_o$) can be written as a multipole expansion \citep{1977ApJ...216..914T}

-where $G$ is the gravitational constant, $c$ is the speed of light, $B_{lm}(t-\frac{R}{c})$ is a time-dependent amplitude with dimensions of the mass quadrupole moment evaluated at the retarded time, and $T_{ij}^{lm}$ are transverse-traceless tensor spherical harmonics \citep{1977ApJ...216..914T, 1977ApJ...216..610T}.
+where $G$ is the gravitational constant, $c$ is the speed of light, $B_{lm}(t-\frac{R}{c})$ is a time-dependent amplitude evaluated at the retarded time with dimensions of the second time derivative of the mass quadrupole moment, and $T_{ij}^{lm}$ are transverse-traceless tensor spherical harmonics \citep{1977ApJ...216..914T, 1977ApJ...216..610T}.
 As we have done throughout this work, we restrict ourselves to the $l=2$ harmonic.
-For an oscillation mode that generates small perturbations in the mass density, $B_{lm}$ is \citep{1977ApJ...216..914T}
+For an oscillation mode that generates small perturbations in the mass density, $B_{2m}$ is \citep{1977ApJ...216..914T}

 where $\delta \rho$ is the Eulerian perturbation to the mass density.
-Rearranging equation \ref{eq:density2}, we obtain an expression for the Eulerian perturbation
+Rearranging equation \ref{eq:density2}, we obtain an expression for the Eulerian perturbation to the mass density

 Substituting equation \ref{eq:Euldensity} into equation \ref{eq:GWamplitude} gives

 where we have defined an integral $H_n$ as